-Updates for 2021
+Updates for 2022

-During the November remote site visit Fiskistofa reported that a new data department has been created to allow for further data analysis relating to catch recording and day to day implementation of management measures, ultimately to improve the ability to detect discrepancies and enforce regulations.
+In late 2021 Fiskistofa reported that a new data department has been created to allow for further data analysis relating to catch recording and day to day implementation of management measures, ultimately to improve the ability to detect discrepancies and enforce regulations.

 Aside from the above, the monitoring and control systems remain largely unchanged since the previous surveillance.
-The only other update for 2021 relates to the progress to address the minor non-conformance raised against Clause 2.3.2.4.
+The only other update for 2022 relates to the progress to address the minor non-conformance raised against Clause 2.3.2.4.